 - a bachelor's degree from a U.S. regionally accredited institution, or

 - a postsecondary degree equivalent to a U.S. baccalaureate earned from an officially recognized degree-granting international institution.

-Applicants interested in the Joint Degree in Law and International Affairs (J.D./M.I.A.) must follow separate admissions procedures; please e-mail firstname.lastname@example.org for further information.
+Applicants interested in the Joint Degree in Law and International Affairs (J.D./M.I.A.) must follow separate admissions procedures; for more information, visit our J.D./M.I.A. webpage or email firstname.lastname@example.org.

 The School of International Affairs is an affiliate member of the Association of Professional Schools of International Affairs.